JustonDavies/go_serverless_api/README.md

 Provision
 ===========
-To build out managed infrastructure for all supported endpoints: (NOTE: This will be rolled into a docker script later)
+To build out managed infrastructure for all supported endpoints you just need to run the docker-based `./scripts/provision.sh` script and then run the following commands:

 ```
     $ terraform init